lemonteaa/intro/About Me.md

 (Name of Projects/Products are not exact and have been changed to be more generic)

+(It turned out to be even longer than I expected.
+At this length, I don't realistically expect anyone to read all of it - just pick sections you're interested in I guess.)

 ### Act 1 - Captive Portal at a telecommunication company

 **Theme: Distributed System, MVC framework, the jQuery era, and Server Admin**